 Gideon uses this question to honor the people of Ephraim.
-This can be expressed as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "What you have done is more important than what I have done."
 (See: Rhetorical Question)